Term vs Whole Life Insurance

 Suze Orman’s Advice on Term vs Whole

-Suze Orman says that whole life insurance is too expensive and the returns you get from the cash value component are not sufficient to justify the premium payments you have to make throughout your life.
+Suze Orman says that permanent insurance is too expensive and the returns you get from the cash value component are not sufficient to justify the premium payments you have to make throughout your life.

 Therefore, she recommends buying a term policy and investing the difference (the money you would have paid if you had bought a whole life policy) to get much better returns.